 Cons

-• Elliptical footprint is larger than compact pedal exercisers
+• Larger footprint than compact pedal exercisers

-• App required for full feature access adds a learning curve
+• App required for full feature access

 Check Price on Amazon →